great-expectations/great_expectations/docs/terms/profiler.md

 ### How to create

-If you need to create a custom Profiler, you will be working with a Rule-Based Profiler, which is an instance of the `RuleBasedProfiler` class.
+It is unlikely that you will need to create a custom Profiler by extending an existing Profiler with a subclass.
+Instead, you should work with a Rule-Based Profiler which can be fully configured in a YAML configuration file.

 Configuring a custom Rule-Based Profiler is covered in more detail in the [Configuration](#configuration) section below.
-You can also read our guide on [how to create a new expectation suite using rule based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md) to be walked through the process, or view [the full source code for that guide](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py) on our GitHub as an example.
+You can also read our guide on [how to create a new expectation suite using Rule-Based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md) to be walked through the process, or view [the full source code for that guide](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py) on our GitHub as an example.

 ### Configuration

+#### Rule-Based Profilers

 **Rule-Based Profilers** allow users to provide a highly configurable specification which is composed of **Rules** to use in order to build an **Expectation Suite** by profiling existing data.